 5. Save.
 Confirm data has been filtered properly.

-6. Replace/remove branding as desired on report, and click "+Share" -> "Invite People" to share with your clients.
+6. Replace/remove branding as desired on the report, and click "+Share" -> "Invite People" to share with your clients.

 Video Walkthrough - Filtering by Account

-Expand to full-screen for best viewing experience.
+Expand to full screen for the best viewing experience.

 Please see the “Troubleshooting Shape Data Studio Templates” article for additional help.